-This paper develops a non-linear DSGE model to assess the interaction between ex-post interventions in credit markets and the build-up of risk ex ante.
+We develop a quantitative equilibrium model of financial crises to assess the interaction between ex-post interventions in credit markets and the buildup of risk ex ante.
 During a systemic crisis, bailouts relax balance sheet constraints and mitigate the severity of the recession.
 Ex ante, the anticipation of such bailouts leads to an increase in risk-taking, making the economy more vulnerable to a financial crisis.
-The optimal policy requires, in general, a mix of ex-post intervention and ex-ante prudential policy.
-We also analyze the effects of bailouts on financial stability and welfare in the absence of ex-ante prudential policy.
-Our results show that the moral hazard effects of bailouts are significantly mitigated by making bailouts contingent on the occurrence of a systemic financial crisis.
+We find that moral hazard effects are limited if bailouts are systemic and broad-based.
+If bailouts are idiosyncratic and targeted, however, this makes the economy significantly more exposed to financial crises.